AlekaMelese/multi-objective-food-recommender/REPORT.md

 ![Alpha Comparison](plots/alpha_comparison.png)

-- Left panel: RMSE increases linearly with α
+- Left panel: RMSE increases linearly with α (from 0.3920 to 0.8782)
-- Right panel: Health scores remain stable (artifact of evaluation methodology)
+- Right panel: Average health of Top-10 recommendations decreases with α (from 0.9137 to 0.5983)
-- Shows the baseline (α=1.0) has highest RMSE
+- Clearly shows the trade-off: better preference accuracy vs. healthier recommendations

 **Figure 3: Precision/Recall Analysis**